microsoft/aml-acceleration-template/src/model1/README.md

 ## Attaching to workspace

-Attach the folder with the model code to the AML workspace (run this command from `src/model1/`):
+Attach the whole repo folder to the AML workspace (run this command from the repo's root folder):
 ```
 az ml folder attach -g aml-demo -w aml-demo
 ```

-This connects the model folder to the workspace in AML.
+This sets the default AML workspace for the whole repo.

 ## Training